WoBuGs/fb-messages-chart/README.md

 # fb-messages-chart

-This tool is designed to display the number of messages per participant of a Facebook Messenger conversation with bar charts.
+This tool is designed to display the number of messages per participant of a Facebook Messenger or Instagram conversation with bar charts.

 ### Help
-Display statistics about a Messenger conversation
+Display statistics about a Messenger or Instagram conversation extract conversation

 ```
 positional arguments: